 Seriously, if you’re ever feeling jaded about the art world, this woman is your cure.
 Sydney-based art collector Ginny Green is such a fierce supporter of art and artists.
 Plus she has a phenomenal eye.
-The full four-page feature is in the current issue of Art Collector.
+The full four-page feature is in issue 80 of Art Collector.

 Oh and happy birthday to Art Collector!
 The magazine celebrates its 20th anniversary this issue.
 Surviving in the art and publishing worlds is a tough gig.